 - Gather and analyze patient data that enables outreach to discreet populations

-- Provide clinical alerts and reminders
+- Offers clinical reminders and alerts

 - Improve documentation and coding